Clan Henderson

-The Clan Henderson (Clann Eanruig) is a Scottish clan.
+The Clan Henderson (Clann Eanruig), also known as House of Henderson, is a Scottish clan.
 The clan's historical seat is at Fordell Castle in Dalgety Bay, Fife.
 The current clan chief is Alistair Henderson of Fordell.

 History

 Origins

 There are multiple origins for the Scottish patrynomic surname of Henderson, meaning "son of Henry" or "son of Hendry", with three being the most well-known.
-The Hendersons who lived in the Scottish Borders were often found in the variant of Henryson.
+The Hendersons, who lived in the Scottish Borders, were often found in the variant of Henryson.
 Although these Hendersons were not a significant power in the Borders they were still classed as a riding clan.
 Henryson was a common name in the 14th century and beyond.
 Notable documented individuals include: 1373-1377, William Henryeson was chamberlain of Lochmaben Castle; John Henryson was burgess of Edinburgh c.
-1387-1395; James Henryson was burned as a heretic in Perth in 1407.
+1387-1395.

 There were also Hendersons who were septs of the Clan MacDonald of Glencoe and septs of the Clan Gunn in the far north of the country.
 There is no known connection between the Hendersons of Clan Gunn and Clan MacDonald or the Hendersons of the Scottish Borders.

 16th century

 The clan spread from Dumfrieshire to Liddesdale, however they do not appear in the list of border clans that were named by Parliament in 1594, when it was attempting to suppress the Border Reivers.
-From the Dumfrieshire family of Hendersons descended James Henderson or Henryson who became Lord Advocate in about 1494.
+From the Dumfrieshire family of Hendersons descended James Henderson or Henryson, who became Lord Advocate in about 1494.
 He was later appointed to the Bench.
-From 1510-1512, he acquired lands in Fordell, Fife including the original tower of Fordell Castle.
+From 1510-1512, he acquired lands in Fordell, Fife, including the original tower of Fordell Castle.
 Fordell became the designation of the Lowland Henderson chiefs and it is from them that the present chiefs are descended.
 He was killed at the Battle of Flodden in 1513.